KenKundert/inform/doc/user.rst

 Color Class
 """""""""""

-The Color class creates colorizers, which are used to render text in a particular color.
+The :class:`inform.Color` class creates colorizers, which are used to render text in a particular color.
 They are like the Python print function in that they take any number of unnamed arguments that are converted to strings and then joined into a single string.
 The string is then coded for the chosen color and returned.
 For example:

 .. code-block:: python